 Actions can be displayed on a screen in a few different ways.
 The default is to display actions in the action menu, which is accessible by tapping a button on the right side of the action bar.

 You can also force actions to be displayed directly on the action bar.
 Here's an example of a screen that has three actions, with only one of the actions being displayed on the bar.

-Most applications are going to be larger than a single screen, in which case you'll need to consider how you want to organize additional screens.
+Most apps are going to be larger than a single screen, in which case you need to consider how you want to organize additional screens.
 One option is to use TabbedPane to create a tab navigation.
 When the user taps a tab, the Page for that tab is displayed.
 Like actions, tabs can be displayed in a few different ways.
-The default is to display tabs at the bottom of the screen, but this behavior is dependent on whether actions are there as well.
+The default is to display tabs at the bottom of the screen, but this behavior depends on whether actions are there as well.

 If you don't want your tabs displayed on the action bar (or, if there isn't room), tabs can also be accessed from a tab menu at the left side of the action bar.

 The second option for structuring pages in an app is to create a drill-down navigation using NavigationPane.
 In a drill-down navigation, pages are organized in a stack hierarchy.
 When a new screen is pushed onto the stack, the previous page is hidden behind it.